SwiftyLab/DynamicCodableKit/README.md

 **DynamicCodableKit** helps you to implement dynamic JSON decoding within the constraints of Swift's sound type system by working on top of Swift's Codable implementations.

+The data types, protocols, and property wrappers defined by **DynamicCodableKit** can be used to provide dynamic decoding functionality to swift's `Decodable` types.

 ## Features

 - Decode dynamic type based on JSON keys.